l1ttled1no/VALORANT-MatureContent/README.md

 **DISCLAIMER:** I WILL NOT BE RESPONSIBLE IF THE ACCOUNT IS BANNED FOR USING THIS TRICK, AS I HAVE BEEN DOING IT SINCE SEPTEMBER 2022 AND HAVE NOT BEEN BANNED.

+MODIFICATION ON GAME FILES CAN LEAD TO AN SUSPENSION.

+THE DATA FILES IN THIS PROJECT ARE OBTAINED FROM AN U.S VALID RIOT ACCOUNT.
 ## Contribution

 Created by: @l1ttled1no